 There’s also another reason most parents opt for circumcision.
 Appearance.
 The general portrayal of a penis in the media is with the foreskin removed.
 To see an uncircumcised penis is still considered a novelty these days.
-This is more of a western culture belief though because for the most part, European men are not circumcised, though with the growing Western media influence there this is beginning to change.
+This is more of a western culture belief though because for the most part, European men are not circumcised, though with the growing Western media influence there, this is beginning to change.

 The United States is the only country for the most part where the majority of circumcisions are performed for reasons other than religion.

-One of the medical reasons for circumcisions are if the foreskin is too tight on the penis and is difficult to pull back or if there’s a condition called Balanitis which is a recurring infection under the foreskin that sometimes develops in adult men.
-According to some studies, there is a possibility that glands under the foreskin may tear over time making it easier for infections such as HIV to enter the body.
+One of the medical reasons for circumcisions are if the foreskin is too tight on the penis and is difficult to pull back, or if there’s a condition called Balanitis which is a recurring infection under the foreskin that sometimes develops in adult men.
+According to some studies, there is a possibility that glands under the foreskin may tear over time, making it easier for infections such as HIV to enter the body.

-There’s no doubting that circumcision is a painful surgery, but parents who are pro circumcision site that it’s better that the surgery is done when the male is an infant who will forget the pain than when he must undergo the surgery as an older child or adult for whatever reason and suffer the pain then.
+There’s no doubting that circumcision is a painful surgery, but parents who are pro circumcision cite that it’s better that the surgery is done when the male is an infant who will forget the pain than when he must undergo the surgery as an older child or adult for whatever reason and suffer the pain then.
 Healing usually takes roughly seven days.
 Occasionally there might be a risk of infection or scarring and parents need to be vigilant about making sure babies don’t further injure the area until the penis has a chance to completely heal.

-For all the parents that are for circumcision, there are a growing number of those who are vehemently against the surgery calling it unnecessary and scarring.
+For all the parents that are for circumcision, there are a growing number of those who are vehemently against the surgery, calling it unnecessary and scarring.

 Amanda, a 22 year old stay at home mom from Virginia circumcised her first son because her husband was very insistent about it.
-“I also didn't want to chance him having problems later in life because he wasn't circumcised and I didn’t believe that as a child or teenager he would keep it as clean as he needs to.”
+“I also didn't want to chance him having problems later in life because he wasn't circumcised, and I didn’t believe that as a child or teenager he would keep it as clean as he needs to.”
 But after witnessing her son’s pain while he urinated, she’s now expecting her second boy and is on the fence about whether she will circumcise this child when it arrives.

 “I am supposed to be having another boy and am actually a little torn between the two.
 I do not want this baby to go through that pain, but my husband is still very strong in his belief of getting our son circumcised.
-At the same time I do not want to explain to my children when they are older why one is circumcised and the other is not.
+At the same time, I do not want to explain to my children when they are older why one is circumcised and the other is not.
 I think it may bring my first son's self-esteem down to know he was basically the experimental child.”

-From a purely practical standpoint, it’s somewhat easier to clean a circumcised penis as opposed to an uncircumcised one where extra care has to be taken to clean under the foreskin.
+From a purely practical standpoint, it’s somewhat easier to clean a circumcised penis as opposed to an uncircumcised one, where extra care has to be taken to clean under the foreskin.

 Whichever option you choose, make sure that you and your husband are on the same page well before the baby is born.
 For such a small surgery, it still remains a pretty big decision.